OpenNMT/opennmt.github.io/Guide.md

 ## Tokenization

 Our demo data comes pre-tokenized.
-If not also provide a simple language-independent tokenizer/detokenizer that we have found to be effective for machine translation.
+If you data is not tokenized, we also provide a simple language-independent tokenizer/detokenizer that we have found to be effective for machine translation tasks.
 You can run the tokenizer with the following commands:

 1a) Tokenize your data (file is src-train.txt, tgt-train.txt, valid and test sets as well)